DoorDash

-DoorDash, Inc. is an American company that operates an online food ordering and food delivery platform.
-The company is based in San Francisco, California.
-It went public in December 2020 on NYSE and trades under the symbol DASH.

-With a 56% market share, DoorDash is the largest food delivery company in the United States.
+DoorDash, Inc. is an American company operating online food ordering and food delivery.
+It trades under the symbol DASH.
+With a 56% market share, DoorDash is the largest food delivery platform in the United States.
 It also has a 60% market share in the convenience delivery category.
-As of December 31, 2020, the platform was used by 450,000 merchants, 20,000,000 consumers, and one million deliverers.
+As of December 31, 2020, the platform was used by 450,000 merchants, 20 million consumers, and had over one million delivery couriers.

+Founded by Tony Xu, Andy Fang, Stanley Tang and Evan Moore, DoorDash made its debut on the Fortune 500 list in 2024, ranking #443.

-DoorDash has been criticized and sued for withholding tips, reducing tip transparency, antitrust price manipulation, listing restaurants without permission, and allegedly misclassifying workers.
+DoorDash has been sued for and/or held legally liable for withholding tips, reducing tip transparency, antitrust price manipulation, listing restaurants without permission, misclassifying workers, withholding sick time, and illegally selling personal data.

+As the end of 2025, DoorDash operates in the United States, Canada, Australia and New Zealand, and via its international subsidiaries Deliveroo and Wolt across 45 countries worldwide.

 History

-In late 2012, Stanford University students Tony Xu, Stanley Tang, Andy Fang and Evan Moore were getting feedback on a mobile app for small business owners when a macaroon store owner told them of her challenges meeting demand for deliveries.

-In January 2013, they launched PaloAltoDelivery.com in Palo Alto, California.
+In January 2013, Stanford University students Tony Xu, Stanley Tang, Andy Fang and Evan Moore launched PaloAltoDelivery.com in Palo Alto, California.
 In the summer of 2013, it received US$120,000 in seed money from Y Combinator in exchange for a 7% stake.
 It incorporated as DoorDash in June 2013.

+Doordash's first partnership with a fast food burger restaurant chain was on April 19, 2016, when it partnered with CKE Restaurants, parent company of Carl's Jr. and Hardee's, for food delivery.

+On December 1, 2017, DoorDash announced its partnership with Wendy's for delivery from its restaurants.

 In December 2018, DoorDash overtook Uber Eats to hold the second position in total US food delivery sales, behind GrubHub.
 By March 2019, it had exceeded GrubHub in total sales, at 27.6% of the on-demand delivery market.
 By early 2019, DoorDash was the largest food delivery provider in the U.S., as measured by consumer spending.
-It maintained that market position in 2019.

 In October 2019, DoorDash opened its first ghost kitchen, DoorDash Kitchen, in Redwood City, California, with four restaurants operating at the location.